Sections of this article

 These stories often revolve around heritage, innovation, and the lifestyle associated with the brand.
 Advertisements may depict the journey of a watch from conception to creation, highlighting the brand’s history and values.
 Additionally, storytelling in watch advertising may delve into the inspiration behind a particular collection, the craftsmanship involved, or the lifestyle and adventures that the watch complements.

-With art itself being much more about story and concept than design, presenting themselves as having the characteristics of art is an obvious direction for high end watchmakers to be going in, and it makes sense for such watches to actually be more about art, as well.
-Which seems to me to have made the evolution of watch influences from fine jewelry to art jewelry, an obvious progression. for innovative timepieces, although traditional horology will always be popular.
+With art itself being much more about story and concept than design is, presenting themselves as having the characteristics of art is an obvious direction for high end watchmakers to be going in, and it makes sense for such watches to actually be more about art, as well.
+Which seems to me to have made the evolution of watch influences from fine jewellery to art jewellery, an obvious progression. for innovative timepieces, although traditional horology will always be popular (with the majority of the population being far more comfortable with the past than with the future or present-time reality).

 This shift reflects a broader trend in marketing where consumers are increasingly drawn to brands that offer a narrative, an experience, and a connection beyond the product itself.
 By weaving a captivating story, watch advertising has transformed into a means of not just showcasing a timepiece but also inviting consumers to be a part of a larger, meaningful narrative associated with the brand.

-Some watches now incorporate materials, forms and surfaces which are not part of the fine jewelry design language.
-This can either be understood as the influence of art jewelry or the art movements which led to it, such as the Bauhaus, or can be seen as a watch designers subconsciously connecting to the much broader range of options allowed by those evolutions in the arts without necessarily having an intellectual understanding of why they now find themselves doing things that were not being done a few generations ago.
+Some watches now incorporate materials, forms and surfaces which are not part of the fine jewellery design language.
+This can be understood as the influence of art jewellery or the art movements which led to it, such as the Bauhaus.
+This can be seen as a watch designers subconsciously connecting to the much broader range of options allowed by those evolutions in the arts without necessarily having an intellectual understanding of why they now find themselves doing things that were not being done a few generations ago.

 One great example is wood watches, such as this example from DWYT:

-. . . incorporating or featuring a material which would never have been considered for use in this way by the fine jewelry tradition.
+. . . incorporating or featuring a material which would never have been considered for use in this way by the fine jewellery tradition.

-Other materials used in watches which align with art jewelry rather than fine jewelry include rusted, textured iron, such as the Romain Jerome Titanic DNA collection:
+Other materials used in watches which align with art jewellery rather than fine jewellery include rusted, textured iron, such as the Romain Jerome Titanic DNA collection:

 . . . and their controversial steampunk collection, both of which used metal from the titanic, which is deliberately given a rusted finish, or the love of bronze watches which are naturally or manually patinated.

-The Devon Tread 1 Steampunk Watch uses lots of patinated bronze, evoking times gone by, while also using a micro-controller which is very much a present day approach to watch design.
+The Devon Tread 1 Steampunk Watch uses lots of patinated bronze, evoking times gone by, while also using a micro-controller (as our own brand does) which is very much a present day approach to displaying the time.

 Other watches feature complex or organic design elements, or rough, uneven surfaces such as the proudly displayed 3D printed surfaces on Holthinriches watches: